exadel-inc/etoolbox-backpack/README.md

 The project consists of two modules:

 * *core module* runs in an AEM instance containing to respond to user commands and provide data processing service.
-* *ui/application module* embeds into AEM administering interface to give to the user control over package creation and storage, as well as detailed feedback.
+* *ui/application module* embeds into AEM administering interface and runs in browser to give to the user control over package creation and storage, as well as detailed feedback.
 This module is built upon the modern Coral 3 graphic interface and TouchUI-ready.

+The two modules communicate via JSON-based REST protocol.
+Basically, a user command is sent to an endpoint, parsed and processed by a specially designed AEM service, then result and/or status message returned to user.

 ### Installation